cscorley/dissertation/chapters/2_related/1_tr_general.md

 \end{equation}

 where $P$ and $Q$ are term vectors.
-Since cosine similarity does not operate on probability distributions, it is not a fit measurement for some models.
+Since cosine similarity does not operate on probability distributions, it is not a suitable measurement for some models.

 #### Hellinger distance

+\todo{define/describe better}

 We define Hellinger distance ($H$) as: